 - Oral bisphosphonate

-If your dog has known gastrointestinal disease or a predisposition to gastric ulceration, you should discuss this with your veterinarian before starting on piroxicam
+If your dog has a known gastrointestinal disease or a predisposition to gastric ulceration, you should discuss this with your veterinarian before starting on piroxicam.

 How to Give Piroxicam for Dogs

 Piroxicam is an oral medication that is best given with food to prevent gastrointestinal upset.2

 Piroxicam can be given once a day to every other day as long as your veterinarian prescribes, and no side effects are evident (see below).2

 What If I Miss a Dose?